whentea/computational_intelligence/Introduction.md

 Metaheuristic algorithms can be classified in many ways.
 One way is to classify them as population-based (multiple agents or particles) or trajectory-based, an the other one is a single agent.

 >>The core principle of all CI-based optimization algorithms, which are better known as metaheuristic algorithms, is a way of trial and error to produce an acceptable solution to a complex problem in a reasonably practical time (Yang 2010) {1, Page 3}

+An optimization algorithm is an iterative procedure, starting from an initial guess.

 **Refer to:**